tzsebe/datasciencecoursera/03_getting_and_cleaning_data/project/CodeBook.md

 ### Assumptions ###

-1. We assume that all mean and std deviation measurement data, which is what we are looking for, has a feature name of the form "*-mean()" or "*-std()", respectively.
+1. We assume that all mean and std deviation measurement data, which is what we are looking for, has a feature name of the form \*-mean() or \*-std(), respectively.
 2. We assume that there are no missing values.
 This assumption is confirmed in the dataset characteristics document provided.
 We call this out because run_analysis.R has no special handling for missing values.

 ### Analysis Execution ###